 Both Lucky Mc and Shirley Basin conventional mine operations were suspended in the 1990s due to low uranium pricing, and facility reclamation was substantially completed.
-We assumed the remaining reclamation responsibilities including financial surety for reclamation, at Shirley Basin and at the Lucky Mc mine site.
+We assumed the remaining reclamation responsibilities, including financial surety for reclamation, at Shirley Basin and at the Lucky Mc mine site.
 The Lucky Mc tailings site was fully reclaimed and, at the time of our acquisition, was in the process of being transferred to the U.S. Department of Energy.
 Therefore, we assumed no obligations with respect to the Lucky Mc tailings site, which were retained by the seller upon closing, or the NRC license at the site.
-We do not have plans for the further exploration or development of the Lucky Mc property during 2019.